shihyuntang/igrins_rv/docs/source/index.md

 ***

 For the sake of efficiency, **IGRINS RV** is broken up into several different steps.
-After {ref}`Installation` all the required packages, the best way to learn how these steps work is to follow our {doc}`Demo with Example Data (GJ281)` using the example data provided.
+After installed (see {ref}`Installation`) all the required packages, the best way to learn how these steps work is to follow our {doc}`Demo with Example Data (GJ281)` using the example data provided.
 The demo will demonstrate how one user might run the steps of **IGRINS RV** to go from raw data to final RV measurements.

-As you go through the demo, navigate to the other wiki pages as they are linked to get a more detailed description of how each step works and why you're running it.
-Once you've finished the demo and would like to begin analyzing your real science targets, these other pages will also explain what options you have for modifying the code's default inputs to best suit the needs of your science:

 ```{toctree}
 :caption: 'Quick Start'